oscarbvf/meu_app_teste/README.md

    :recoverable – password recovery (views and controllers are ready; email delivery integration such as SendGrid is not yet configured)
    :rememberable – remembers users across browser sessions :validatable – provides validations for email and password

-   The application currently uses Devise's default views (no customization).

    Only authenticated users can create, edit, or delete posts.
    This is enforced via before_action :authenticate_user! in the PostsController.